jzt-Tesla/VitalSignMonitor/README.md

 Android AsyncTask is used to implement multithread processing, including the UI main thread and background processing thread.

 This is a mobile local application, without communication with cloud server.

+*[Trepn Profiler](https://developer.qualcomm.com/software/trepn-power-profiler) *would be launched if it is installed to profile power and performance of the Android device.
+Profile result,such as Average Power,etc. would be stored in SQLite database for further analysis.